scionsamurai/jimscode.github.io/src/posts/sveltekit-cloudflare-backups/sveltekit-cloudflare-backups.md

 2. **Setup Node.js**: We're setting up Node.js because, well, we love JavaScript!

-3. **Install otplib**: This is our secret weapon for generating those fancy TOTP tokens.
+3. **Add TOTP script**: This is our secret weapon for generating those fancy TOTP tokens.

 4. **Generate TOTP and Trigger Backup**: This is where the magic happens.
 We generate a TOTP token and use it to authenticate our backup request.
 It's like having a secret handshake with your server.